ManLikeTeetos/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-12-combinations : prints all possible combinations of two letters, except oo 13-print_float : Prints a numberin two decimal places 100-decimal_to_hexadecimal : Convert decimal to hexadecimal
+12-combinations : prints all possible combinations of two letters, except oo 13-print_float : Prints a numberin two decimal places 100-decimal_to_hexadecimal : Convert decimal to hexadecimal 101-rot13 : Encodes and decodes a text using rot13 encryption